 - Embassy coverage: No Western embassy has a presence in either territory.
 If something goes wrong, you are on your own

-7. Upper Lars & the Russian Border
+7. What Are the Risks at Upper Lars and the Russian Border?

 If you are planning travel via Upper Lars, or if your logistics operations depend on this corridor, read our full operational briefing: Upper Lars Border Crossing 2026: Wait Times, Avalanche Warnings & What Logistics Teams Need to Know.